NEZNAMY/TAB/.github/wiki/installation.md

 * No [per-world player list](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Per-world-playerlist) (can be achieved by installing the plugin on backend servers and disabling all features except the per-world player list)

 ## Backend installation
-Just like when not using BungeeCord, install the plugin on all servers where you want the plugin.
-However, this setup is not recommended (see advantages of proxy installation).
+Just like when not running a network, install the plugin on all servers where you want the plugin.
+However, this setup is not as good (see advantages of proxy installation).

 ## Mixed installation
 Mixed installation is absolutely not recommended and should be avoided.